justeattakeaway/pie/.changeset/neat-lies-relax.md

 "pie-docs": minor
 ---

-Updates Engineering copy and adds new Web Components index guide to current documentation in Github Wiki.
+[Changed] - Updates Engineering copy and adds new Web Components index guide to current documentation in Github Wiki.